meteor/meteor/content/mobile.md

 You can configure the icon and splash screen image sizes using the specific supported settings in [`App.icons`](http://docs.meteor.com/api/mobile-config.html#App-icons) and [`App.launchScreens`](http://docs.meteor.com/api/mobile-config.html#App-launchScreens).

 In addition, Cordova on iOS supports using [launch story board images](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-splashscreen/#launch-storyboard-images), which is now Apple's recommended approach for providing launch screens.
 This has the benefit of not requiring you to provide an image for every possible device screen size.
-Just remove all the iOS `App.launchScreens` directives from your `mobile-config.js` and use [`App.appendToConfig`](http://docs.meteor.com/api/mobile-config.html#App-appendToConfig) to add the paths to your universal images.
+Remove all the iOS `App.launchScreens` directives from your `mobile-config.js` and use [`App.appendToConfig`](http://docs.meteor.com/api/mobile-config.html#App-appendToConfig) to add the paths to your universal images.

 ```
 App.appendToConfig(`